 By choosing the color space best suited to your artwork destination, you will get the most vivid and accurate colors possible.

 If you’re not sure, leave your Color Profiles on their default settings.
-One you've set a Color Profile for a piece of art, there is no way to change it on that particular artwork.

 Import Color Profiles